Empowering citizens through accessible parliamentary records for a more transparent democracy.

 Re-imagining Civic Access: Transforming Ghana’s Parliamentary Hansard through AI

-Elisha Soglo-Ahianyo, Kingsley Owusu Agyekum, Sussana Agyekum, Stephanie Davis
+Elisha Soglo-Ahianyo, Kingsley Owusu Agyekum, Susanna Agyekum, Stephanie Davis, Narain Kobby Gaisie, Grace Aliko

 Top Level Keywords: